Victor-Alfred/Object_Border_Proximity/README.md

 # Object_Border_Proximity
-Script to analyse the proximity of objects (e.g. vesicles) to the cell border
+Script to analyse the relative proximity of objects (e.g. vesicles) to the borders of individual cells